 3. Your Photo Eye Needs Alignment

-Your garage door have eyes, or “photo eyes” on either opposite sides.
-These two eyes communicate directly with each other through beams, and when that continuous beam is broken, then the garage door thinks something is wrong, and doesn’t close.
+Your garage door has eyes, or “photo eyes” on either opposite sides.
+These two eyes communicate directly with each other through beams, and when that continuous beam is broken, then the garage door thinks something is wrong and doesn’t close.
 If your garage door will not close, then try to see if these photo eyes are dirty, or are not seeing each other.

 Call For Services (614) 254-5585

 4. Your Garage Door Simply Doesn’t Go Up

 Talk about frustrating.
 Your garage door refuses to cooperate and clams up, refusing access to your vehicle.
 Garage doors can be quite heavy, but what makes them go up and down?
 If you answer garage door opener, then that is incorrect.
 It is actually the door springs that do the heavy lifting and operating.
 Garage doors come and are installed with a couple of torsion springs.
 These two springs work in tandem and do a job of lifting that heavy garage door easily for you.
 So when either of these two torsion springs snaps off or break, the door opener struggles with the herculean task of lifting the door open, or may not try to open the door at all.
 Although this is one of the most common garage door problems people experience, calling a garage door expert may be the wiser choice instead of trying to fix it yourself.

 You try to open the garage door with your transmitter, and it doesn’t work.
 You start hopping up and down in a fury, but have you thought about getting fresh batteries first and trying it again?
 People understandably forget that a transmitter still needs external power for it to function, and that energy source is finite.
 This also applies to the wall-mounted transmitter inside your garage.
 Notice when the power runs out on the transmitter, and you may need to replace the transmitter on the wall as well because most likely, both were installed at the same time.
 The solution?
 Replace with new ones, then try it again.